liuchristie/gda-observability-example/README.md

 ## Update 07/07/26

-To use one consistent trace_id across ADK app and Conversational Analytics API traces:
+Replicate legacy Snowflake schema for agent observability:

 1. [Create a Cloud Trace linked BigQuery dataset](https://docs.cloud.google.com/trace/docs/analytics-query-linked-dataset)

-2. Inject the OpenTelemetry trace context into the gRPC metadata for your call to client.chat():
+2. Inject the OpenTelemetry trace context into the gRPC metadata for your call to client.chat() (prevents GDA observability from creating a new trace_id):

 ```python
 from opentelemetry import trace